-If you are offered a bribe, or are asked to make one, or if you suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must notify a Director as soon as possible.
+If you are offered a bribe or are asked to make one, or if you suspect that any bribery, corruption or other breaches of this policy has occurred or may occur, you must notify a Director as soon as possible.

 This policy is reviewed annually and was last updated in May 2021.